krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

 ## 9.2.1 &nbsp; Implementation based on adjacency matrix

-Given an undirected graph with $n$ vertices, the various operations are implemented as shown in the Figure 9-7 .
+Given an undirected graph with $n$ vertices, the various operations are implemented as shown in Figure 9-7.

 - **Adding or removing an edge**: Directly modify the specified edge in the adjacency matrix, using $O(1)$ time.
 Since it is an undirected graph, it is necessary to update the edges in both directions simultaneously.
 - **Adding a vertex**: Add a row and a column at the end of the adjacency matrix and fill them all with $0$s, using $O(n)$ time.